EddyVerbruggen/iPadLandscapeEnabler-PhoneGapBuild-Plugin/README.md

 ## 2. Installation

-The only thing you need to do is adding this line to your `www/config.xml`:
+The only thing you need to do is editing your `www/config.xml`.
+Add this line:

 ```xml
 <gap:plugin name="nl.x-services.plugins.ipadlandscapeenabler" />